AlbertoSONIC/3DS_Quick_Reboot/README.md

 Quick Reboot
 ===============

-Today i introduce you to a basic but usefull 3DS Homebrew: 3DS Paint!
+Today i introduce you to a basic but usefull 3DS Homebrew: Quick Reboot!
 With this app you can quickly reboot your 3ds!
 It also has a security check: if this app gets booted with the L button held, it doesn't reboot.
 This is usefull if you opened Quick Reboot App by accident...